jim245/cs386team1/Deliverables/UpdatedInception.md

 - Rewards (Nice to Have)

 ### Interview 6:
-**Summary**: The interviewee is a non-gamer with limited experience in video games, especially 2D sidescrollers.
+**Summary**: The interviewee is a non-gamer with limited experience in video games, especially 2D side-scrollers.
 They have a casual interest in games but haven't played them extensively.
 They prefer easy gameplay, a straightforward storyline, and minimal difficulty.

 **Interviewer**: Jack Watson <br>
 **Interviewee**: Ignacio Suarez <br>